-This study has calculated the additional profits that sectors and companies have made from the EU ETS from 2008 to 2014, distinguishing between three types of profits:
+This study calculates the additional profits that sectors and companies have made from the EU ETS from 2008 to 2014, thereby distinguishing three types of profit:

 - Profits from using CDM/JI credits for compliance.
-Companies were entitled to a certain extent to use cheaper CDM/JI credits for compliance.
-This has created additional profits since many companies have used these credits for compliance and sold the saved freely obtained allowances on the ETS market.
+To a certain extent, companies were entitled to use cheaper CDM/JI credits for compliance.
+This has created additional profits, since many companies have used these credits for compliance and sold the saved freely obtained allowances in the ETS market.

 - Profits from passing through the opportunity costs of freely obtained allowances.
 There is ample empirical evidence that companies have been able to pass through (part of) the carbon costs in product prices.
 Although the allowances were granted free of charge, the majority of sectors were thus able to pass through the opportunity costs of these allowances in product prices, thus making so-called windfall profits.

-Profits in each of these categories from 2008 to 2014 have been calculated for 15 sectors (in general the most polluting ones) in 19 countries.
-The analysis in this study differs from those in earlier studies on this subject by our having corrected for allocation of waste gases to the iron and steel industry, which have been transferred to the electricity sector on a statistical basis.
+The profits made in each of these categories from 2008 to 2014 have been calculated for 15 sectors (in general the most polluting ones) in 19 countries.
+The analysis in this study differs from that in earlier studies on this subject by our having corrected for allocation of waste gases to the iron and steel industry, which have been transferred to the electricity sector on a statistical basis.
 In our view this yields a more accurate estimate of the extent of overallocation to the iron and steel sector compared with other studies.